 Shippers, not carriers, need to address the problem, but they are not incentivized to do so.
-The power dynamic between the buyer (shipper) and the supplier (carrier) is heavily in favor of the buyer when it comes to truckload transport.
-Key characteristics that describe the power dynamic, as described by Michael Porter's 5 Forces, show why this is the case:
+When it comes to truckload transport, the power dynamic between the buyer (shipper) and the supplier (carrier) is heavily in favor of the buyer.
+Key characteristics of the power dynamic, as described by Michael Porter's 5 Forces, show why this is the case:

-- > There are many potential carriers for a shipper to select from - > The cost of replacing a carrier is low - > Carriers are primarily differentiated by cost - > The service is largely commoditized - > There is no labor solidarity amongst the carriers.
-The market is extremely fragmented with no ability to systemically orchestrate selling power - > There is virtually no chance that a carrier can "forward integrate," and thereby disintermediate the shipper
+- There are many potential carriers for a shipper to select from - The cost of replacing a carrier is low > - Carriers are primarily differentiated by cost - The service is largely commoditized - There is no labor solidarity amongst the carriers.
+The market is extremely fragmented, with no ability to systemically orchestrate selling power - There is virtually no chance that a carrier can "forward integrate" and thereby disintermediate the shipper

-Therefore, when the carrier requests additional compensation to recover lost revenues, they can easily be replaced by other carriers who may price their services ignorant of the shipping and receiving practices of the buyer.
+Therefore, when the carrier requests additional compensation to recover lost revenues, they are easily replaced by other carriers who may price their services ignorant of the shipping and receiving practices of the buyer.